 Satellite-Based Inspection of Large Vegetated Areas

-The main objective of SILVA is to detect forest disturbances in near real-time with daily updates in a high spatial resolution of 20 m for the entire area of Switzerland and its surroundings.
+The main objective of SILVA is to detect forest disturbances in near real-time with daily updates in a high spatial resolution of 20 m for the entire area of Switzerland.
 In addition, annual re-analysis data on forest height and disturbances will be provided for economic and political interpretation.
-All this information will be directly accessible via multiple services by interested parties.
+All this information will be directly accessible via multiple services for interested parties.

 This project is realized in the framework of the MdP Call for Proposal 2020 (Mesures de Positionnement) by the Swiss Space Center.